makspaderin/mv_assignment/README.md

 * I do not pretend that idea of this API belongs to me, I consider it so called public domain, i.e. nobody can claim that idea of creating lists belongs to him/her.

-* The idea to create this API came from desire to learn programming
+* The motivation to create this API came from desire to learn programming

 *This readme was written on 14 August, 2017 and is valid until further notification*